Description

 Which means for our asset as example:

-• Looking at downside risk / excess return profile in of -0.04 in the period of the last 3 years, we see it is relatively smaller, thus worse in comparison to SPY (0.78).
+• Looking at excess return divided by the downside deviation in of 0.39 in the period of the last 3 years, we see it is relatively smaller, thus worse in comparison to SPY (0.8).

 Ulcer: